Teeth Straightening Kit

 What to Know

-• One set of post-treatment retainers is included, but replacements are $215+
+One set of post-treatment retainers is included, but replacement pricing varies by plan

 Proceed only after a recent dental exam and set aside funds for extra retainers if needed.